 Where to Buy Black Dragon Pearl Tea

 If you don’t wish to buy online, check your local specialty tea shop.
 I first discovered Black Dragon Pearl Tea at my local Teavana tea shop and I fell in love with them.
 Unfortunately, they are now closed.

-The choice is yours, but you really shouldn’t miss out on this exquisite tea.
-If you have a tea merchant that is a personal preference, please share with us here.
+The choice is yours, but you really shouldn't miss out on this exquisite tea.
+If you have a tea merchant that is a personal preference, please share it here.